The American Heritage® Dictionary

 and flow the water "over" the top of the tank rather

 than through a hole in the tank.
-Hang-on overflows use a technique
+Pay a visit to the

 called "siphoning" to move the water up and over